Hanne Ørstavik: Awards and recognition

-Ørstavik’s books have been translated into 15 languages.
+Ørstavik’s books have been translated into eighteen languages.

 Translations in English

 In 2014 Peirene Press published the first ever English translation of one of her novels - The Blue Room - as part of their Coming of Age series.

 In 2018 Archipelago Books published Kjærlighet (1997) as Love, translated by Martin Aiken.
 Her first novel to be published in the United States, Love was shortlisted for the National Book Awards in the category Translated Literature and won the 2019 PEN Translation Prize.
 Love was published in the UK by And Other Stories in 2019.
+It was longlisted for the Warwick Prize for Women in Translation.